cozy/cozy-client-js/docs/README.md

 - `name` is the optional name for the generated archive file (default "files").

+### `cozy.client.getFilePath(file, folder)`

+`cozy.client.getFilePath(file, folder)` is a helper that generate the file path from root directory.
+It may be used to specify the path parameter for functions like
+`cozy.client.files.downloadByPath`, `cozy.client.files.getDownloadLink` or `cozy.client.files.getArchiveLink`.

 ### `cozy.client.addReferencedFiles(doc, fileIds)`

 `cozy.client.addReferencedFiles(doc, fileIds)` binds the files to the document.